Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 #> values      : 159, 428  (min, max)
 ```

 The `eberg_grids25` object is a `SpatialPixelsDataFrame`, which is a spatial gridded data structure of the [sp package](https://cran.r-project.org/web/packages/sp/) package.
 The raster package also offers data structures for spatial (gridded) data, and stores such data as `RasterLayer` class.
-Gridded data can be converted from class `SpatialPixelsDataFrame` to Raster layer with the [`raster`](http://www.rdocumentation.org/packages/raster/functions/raster) command.
+Gridded data can be converted from class `SpatialPixelsDataFrame` to a `Raster` layer with the [`raster`](http://www.rdocumentation.org/packages/raster/functions/raster) command.
 The
 [`CRS`](http://www.inside-r.org/packages/cran/sp/docs/CRS) command of the sp package can be used to set a spatial projection.
 [EPSG projection 31467](http://spatialreference.org/ref/epsg/31467/) is the German coordinate system (each coordinate system has an associated EPSG number that can be obtained from http://spatialreference.org/).